d3a-n/pear/README.md

 I know very little about github, please contact me on discord for any issues or problems at "d3a_n."

+This project is meant for local networks only at the moment, still working on implementing connection methods.

 # pear (version 1.0)

 Pear is an open-source, terminal-based, peer-to-peer encrypted chat platform.